-On January 31, 2020, the United Kingdom ("UK") left the EU (commonly referred to as "Brexit").
+On January 31, 2020, the United Kingdom (the "UK") left the EU (commonly referred to as "Brexit").
 The UK and the EU signed the EU-UK Trade and Cooperation Agreement ("TCA"), which is an agreement on the terms governing certain aspects of the EU's and UK's relationship post Brexit.
 However, under the TCA, many aspects of the EU-UK relationship remain subject to further negotiation.
-The full effects of Brexit are unknown at this time and could negatively impact the value of the Fund's investments.
-There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
-The Fund may be exposed to risks related to the UK's withdrawal from the EU, including volatile trading markets and significant and unpredictable currency fluctuations.
+The full effects of Brexit are unknown at this time and could negatively impact the value of the Funds' investments.
 Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
 Banking and financial services companies that operate in the UK or EU could be disproportionately impacted by these actions.
 Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively impact the Fund's investments in securities issued by companies located in EU countries or in underlying funds that hold such securities.
-The potential impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.
+The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching.
+A number of countries in Europe have suffered terror attacks, and additional attacks may occur in the future.
+Ukraine has experienced ongoing military conflict; this conflict may expand and military attacks could occur in Europe.
+Europe has also been struggling with mass migration from the Middle East and Africa.
+Recent and upcoming European elections could, depending on the outcomes, further call into question the future direction of the EU.
+The ultimate effects of these events and other socio political or geopolitical issues are not known but could profoundly affect global economies and markets.
+Whether or not a Fund invests in securities of issuers located in Europe or with significant exposure to European issuers or countries, these events could negatively affect the value and liquidity of a Fund's investments.